Skuxblan/Outlook-account-creator/README.md

 - This script is dedicated for chrome browser
 - Make sure you have added chromedriver to your path to avoid issues
 - I have noticed recently Microsoft requires a lot of captcha images to be solved.
 Something is up with detecting chromedriver.
-I've tried to use fingerprint solution, but he only one which is working good for me is not able to add extension to browser, so the process can't be fully autoomated.
+I've tried to use fingerprint solution, but the only one which is working good for me is not able to add extension to browser, so the process can't be fully autoomated.

 ## Tips